aditya6767/pytoch_parquet_loader/README.md

-# Parquet Loader
+# PyTorch Parquet Loader

-`parquet_loader` is a Python library for loading large Parquet files as PyTorch `DataLoader` objects, optimized for memory efficiency using Dask.
+`pytorch_parquet_loader` is a Python library for loading large Parquet files as PyTorch `DataLoader` objects, optimized for memory efficiency using Dask.

 ## Features